 However, no matter how many customers you draw in, small business growth cannot occur without a watchful eye on the calculator.
 With a large number of small businesses attributing their demise to issues relating to cash flow and bookkeeping, it’s clear your company’s success depends heavily on your ability to balance your finances and invest your assets wisely.

+So how to grow a small business?
 Every business venture is carries a certain degree of risk.
 That goes without saying.
 From you moment you put up a website or take on your first customer, you are vulnerable to a whole slew of external factors that are often beyond your control, like shifts in the economy, shortages in supply, and other unfavorable circumstances.
 Without a little risk, there can’t be any reward, right?
 But there are certainly tools our there for savvy business owners to significantly diminish their professional hazards.

 Social media has beckoned in a whole new form of marketing, with businesses taking to Twitter, Facebook, and blogs to reel in customers.
-While it would serve you well to jump on the social media train and give your company a healthy online presence, the truth is that “word of mouth” is still the most dominant means of drumming up business.
+While it would serve you well to jump on the social media train and give your company a healthy online presence, the truth is that “word of mouth” is still the most dominant means of growing a small business.
 Though direct referrals from friends and acquaintances are the likeliest to draw in clients, reviews aren’t too far behind, with 90% of consumers reporting that they rely heavily on them when choosing their vendors and contractors.
 Make it easy for your customers to give you a good review by: